mbakhoff/htmlbasic6/readme.md

 * include the bootstrap css by adding a `<link>` element to `<head>`. you can copy-paste the link from [Getting started - Bootstrap](https://getbootstrap.com/docs/3.3/getting-started/) (look for *Latest compiled and minified CSS*)
-* whitelist `https://maxcdn.bootstrapcdn.com` in the CSP *style-src* directive; see [style-src at MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/style-src) for details.
+* whitelist `https://maxcdn.bootstrapcdn.com` in the CSP *style-src* directive; see [style-src at MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/style-src) for details. if you don't, then the browser will refuse to load the bootstrap css (we configured script-src to 'self' earlier, which will only allow css files from our own server).
 * don't invent your own page structure. base the structure on the samples in the [bootstrap documentation](https://getbootstrap.com/docs/3.3/css/)
   * wrap everything in the body in a `<div class="container">`